ruuda/hoff/doc/installing.md

 # Installing

 This document details how to install Hoff on your own server.
-I will be using a server running Ubuntu 16.04 here.
+I will be using a server running CoreOS here, although the same steps should work for e.g.
+Ubuntu 18.04.

 The application consists of a single binary that opens a server at a configured port, and then runs until it is killed.
 Log messages are written to stdout.
 This makes the application work well with systemd.
+Furthermore, Hoff can be packaged as a self-contained squashfs image for easy deployment and secure operation.

 ## Building a package

-TODO: Better compiling guide.
-For now, navigate to the `package` directory on a development machine and run

-    $ ./build-binary.sh
+The squashfs image can be built with [Nix][nix]:

+    $ nix build --out-link hoff.img

+You can copy over `hoff.img` to your server.
+Alternatively, you can build the binary only, and assemble your own package:

-    $ VERSION=0.0.0 ./build-package.sh
+    $ stack build

-This will produce a deb package that you can copy to your server and install.

-NOTE: Although this approach still works, a new approach (building a self-contained squashfs image) is under development.
+    $ $(stack path --local-install-root)/bin/hoff

+The systemd service file is in `package/hoff.service`.

 ## Installing the package